HinsTech-GmbH/lib_ili9488/README.md

 ; Default: bgr
 custom_lcd_ili9488_colormode = bgr

+; Whether to turn color inversion on/off.
+This simply changes LCD config, ; has no performance impact.
+Some LCDs have inverted color otherwise (yes/no) ; Default: no custom_lcd_color_inverted = no

 ; Color bit-depth to use for transferring to LCD.
 This can be 24-bit which works ; for any interface (spi or parallel) but 16-bit is more sensible in parallel mode.
 ; Since we are only supporting parallel for now, 16-bit is advised